BXS-Archipelago/far-east-cc-ms4/README.md

 First and Foremost, This Milestone 4 Project was created thanks to the great learning platform and content provided by the Code Institute.
 While I didn't use much tutor support, when I did need it the tutors were always knowledgable and patient.
 So a huge credit to the team in Code Institute.
 Most of this project was built with what I learned from them.

+Mr Maranathan Ilesanmi was my Mentor assigned by Code Institute from day 1 and his advice was invaluable.
+I am very grateful to him for his wisdom and perspective, not to mention his technical knowledge.
+I wish him all the best for the future.

-For more insight on how to approach a django blog, a YouTube channel "Just Django", Matthew Freire from Pretoria in South Africa provided some elemental processes to for me to observe in the project: https://justdjango.com/
+For insight on how to approach a django blog build, a YouTube channel "Just Django", run by Mr Matthew Freire from Pretoria in South Africa, provided some very useful elemental processes for me to observe in the project: https://justdjango.com/

 ### Images
 Some of the photos in the blog website are my own, taken at my workshop.